The Miseducation of Freddie Gibbs

 The Miseducation of Freddie Gibbs is a mixtape by American rapper Freddie Gibbs.
-It was released on May 21, 2009.
-It was issued as a free digital download.
-Roughly 60% of the songs on the mixtape and Midwestgangstaboxframecadillacmuzik were recorded during his time when signed to Interscope Records.
-The title is a play on Lauryn Hill’s The Miseducation of Lauryn Hill.
-The mixtape features guest appearances from Ray Cash, Devin The Dude and Black Flint.
-While at Interscope, he had opportunities to work with high-profile producers like Just Blaze, Polow da Don, and The Alchemist and many more.
+It was released as a free digital download on May 21, 2009.
+Most of the songs on the mixtape, along with Gibbs' follow-up mixtape Midwestgangstaboxframecadillacmuzik, were recorded when he was signed to Interscope Records.
+The mixtape features Ray Cash, Devin The Dude and Black Flint, as guest appearances.
+While at Interscope, Gibbs had opportunities to work with high-profile producers like Just Blaze, Polow da Don, and The Alchemist, who, with Gibbs, would later end up releasing the collaboration albums Alfredo and Alfredo 2.

+The title is a play on Lauryn Hill’s debut "The Miseducation of Lauryn Hill", similarly how other mixtapes by Gibbs released in this time reference classic albums, with his next mixtape "Midwestgangstaboxframecadillacmuzik" taking inspiration from OutKast's "Southernplayalisticadillacmuzik", his compilation "The Labels Tryin’ to Kill Me!" paying homage to "The Ghettos Tryin’ to Kill Me!" by Master P and "Str8 Killa No Filla" which pays homage to the album Equal Rights by Peter Tosh.

 Critical reception

 The Miseducation of Freddie Gibbs was received favorably by critics.
 In Pitchfork, Tom Breihan gave it 7.8 out of 10 and described it having "identifiable sound".

+EP

+An EP composed of the songs from the mixtape which were approved to be sold commercially was released for iTunes on 19 May 2009.